 where s is the input series, cond is the condition for replacement, and val is the desired replacement value.

-What happens if you use NAVALUE for the replacement value?
+What happens if NAVALUE is used for the replacement value?
 Try:

 ((W1 > 10.0) * (navalue)) + (not(W1 > 10.0) * W1))

-Finally, if you want to replace those outliers with a linear interpolation of the surrounding points, consider the following:
+Finally, to replace outliers with a linear interpolation of the surrounding points, consider the following:

 delete(W1, W1 > 10.0)

 returns a series of the y-values which are not outliers, i.e. W1 <= 10.0.